-Malaysia prosecutors offer lower charge for lone Kim suspect
+Vietnam woman pleads guilty to lesser charge in Kim killing

-SHAH ALAM, Malaysia (AP) — Malaysian prosecutors on Monday offered to reduce a murder charge against the Vietnamese woman who is the only suspect in custody for the killing of the estranged half brother of North Korea’s leader.
+SHAH ALAM, Malaysia (AP) — A Vietnamese woman who is the only suspect in custody for the killing of the North Korean leader’s brother pleaded guilty to a lesser charge in a Malaysian court Monday and her lawyer asked for leniency.

-Prosecutor Iskandar Ahmad told the court he received instruction from the attorney general to offer a lower “alternative charge” to Doan Thi Huong.
+Doan Thi Huong nodded as a translator read the new charge to her.
+She had faced a murder charge, which carried the death penalty if she was convicted.
+The new charge of voluntarily causing injury with a dangerous weapon, VX nerve agent, carries a maximum possible sentence of 10 years in jail.

-Huong’s lawyer Salim Bashir told reporters the reduced charge was for causing hurt by a dangerous weapon, which carries a maximum of 10 years in jail if convicted.
+Her lawyer Hisyam Teh Poh Teik told the court that her guilty plea showed Huong “has taken responsibility” for her actions.
+In asking for a lenient sentence, he also told the court that her move saved judicial time.

 Huong is the only suspect in custody after the attorney general’s’ stunning decision to drop the case against Indonesian Siti Aisyah on March 11 following high-level lobbying from Jakarta.
 Huong sought to be acquitted after Aisyah was freed, but prosecutors rejected her request.

-The murder charge against each woman had alleged they colluded with four missing North Korean suspects to murder Kim Jong Nam.
+The murder charge had alleged the two women colluded with the four missing North Koreans to murder Kim Jong Nam.
 The women have said they thought they were taking part in a harmless prank for a TV show when they swiped their hands over his face with an oily substance identified as VX nerve agent.
 The four North Koreans fled the country the morning of Feb.
 13, 2017, after the two women had accosted Kim in a Kuala Lumpur airport terminal.

-The High Court judge last August had found there was enough evidence to infer that Aisyah, Huong and the four missing North Koreans engaged in a “well-planned conspiracy” to kill Kim and had called on the two women to present their defense.
+The High Court judge last August had found there was enough evidence to infer that Aisyah, Huong and the four North Koreans engaged in a “well-planned conspiracy” to kill Kim and had called on the two women to present their defense.

 Huong’s lawyers have accused Attorney-General Tommy Thomas of being unfair and discriminating against Huong.
 The Bar Council and some lawmakers have urged Thomas to be transparent and explain his decision, although he isn’t obliged to do so.
-Vietnam’s government has also voiced displeasure and urged Malaysia to be fair and release Huong.

 Lawyers for the women have previously said that they were pawns in a political assassination with clear links to the North Korean Embassy in Kuala Lumpur, and that the prosecution failed to show the women had any intention to kill.
 Intent to kill is crucial to a murder charge under Malaysian law.